foundation/foundation-emails/docs/pages/tips-tricks.md

 description: We've put together some Responsive Emails Tips &amp; Tricks that will help you navigate the mine field that is coding HTML emails.
 ---

 Coding responsive emails can be a real pain.
 This guide will help you through some of the the most common issues you'd face.
-It's a living document and will be updated periodically.
+It's a living document and will get updates periodically.

 ## Why Foundation for Emails

-Foundation for Emails, especially with Inky, help abstract away much of the pain of HTML email development.
-It's more than responsive templates you can use.
+Most responsive emails are built on templates.
+They’re simple, easy to drop content into and are usually well-tested.
+Templates have a serious cost though.
+"Oh, so you want to do anything other than change the colors and text?"
+Sorry … you’re out of luck, Chuck.
+Templates tend to be hard to customize heavily or to extend.
+For that you need a framework.

+A framework is a collection of reusable code and design patterns which gives users a solid, tested base upon which to build.
+Not a bunch of visual styles you can just bolt on as an afterthought and call it a day.

+- Frameworks give you the solid base of a template, but the extensibility of custom code.
+You can make your template fit your content, not the other way around.
+- Additionally, a framework gives you a common codebase to structure your projects around.
+You can spend less time coding your email.
+No more re-inventing the wheel.

 ## Need to know